Ranunculus repens or creeping buttercup

 Category: Broadleaf (Dicot).

-Flower: The flowers are glossy yellow with five petals, and are 2 to 3 cm in diameter.
-You can see these flowers in the Spring and Summer.
+Flower: The flowers are shiny yellow with five overlapping petals, that are 2 to 3 cm in diameter.
+You see the flowers over the Spring and Summer.

 Height: Creeping Buttercup is up to 50 cm tall.

-Leaf length: The compound basal leaves of Creeping Buttercup are on a 4 to 20 cm long petiole.
+Leaf length: The compound, basal leaves of Ranunculus repens are on a 4 to 20 cm long petiole.
 This divides into three broad leaflets 1.5 to 8 cm long, that are shallow to deeply lobed, and on stalks.
 As you move up the stem the leaves become smaller, with narrower leaflets and these may be simple or lance shaped.

-Reproduction: Creeping Buttercup spreads by seeds and creeping stolons.
+Reproduction: Creeping Buttercup spreads by seeds and hairy, creeping stolons.
+Once a new plant develops vegetatively the stolon dies, which allows it to grow independently.

 Comments: Both the stems and the leaves of Creeping Buttercup have a cover of fine hairs.